NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 ___
 ## Logistics and Background

-- Third live session
 - Major revamp of prior training programs
-	- Materials revamped from first live session
 - Three days, 1-5pm each day
 - Short breaks on the hour
 - Ask questions via chat _when you have them_
 	- Someone is monitoring chat and will interrupt me as needed
-- This document and supporting materials at:
+- This document and supporting materials are at:
 	- https://github.com/niem/niem-training
 ___
 ## Introduction to NIEM